MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-M365DataAtRestEncryptionPolicy.md

 ```

 ### -Refresh
-Use the Refresh switch to update the data-at-rest encryption policy in Exchange Online after you rotate any of the associated keys in the Azure Key Vault.
+Use the Refresh switch to update the Microsoft 365 data-at-rest encryption policy in Exchange Online after you rotate any of the associated keys in the Azure Key Vault.
 You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter